Work at home, mom struggles that all mompreneurs go through, plus how to overcome them. Be able to build a career from the confines of your home.

 If you’re a mommy blogger, you’ll be lying to yourself if you try to post an article every day.
 Keep a balance and set goals that you can achieve.
 That way, you can work on them when you have time without stressing yourself out.

-Work at home moms are trying to balance the job they want to do and the mom they think they are.
+Work-at-home moms try to balance the job they want to do and the mom they think they are.

 Most of the time, we feel guilty for leaving our kids alone, not doing self-care, and many other things.
 It will help if you let go of the guilt.